 The Master of Science in Architecture (M.S. in Arch.) is a research-oriented degree for those with a research agenda and already holding a pre-professional degree in architecture, an M. Arch., or other degree in design.

 Admission to our Master's degree programs is determined by an Admissions Committee of graduate architecture faculty.
 Admission is very competitive and based on an evaluation of the candidate's potential to respond successfully to the rigors and creative challenge of graduate study in architecture.
+As noted above, those admitted to the M. Arch.
+II program will have a strong portfolio documenting the 6 to 8 semesters of design studio coursework typical of a BA or BS in Architecture.
+Those without 6 to 8 semesters of strong design studio work should consider applying to the M. Arch.
+I track.

 The most important materials reviewed to estimate this potential are the applicant's design portfolio; prior academic work (GPR/GPA); Graduate Record Examination (GRE) scores, including the analytic writing component; and, in the case of international students, TOEFL score.
 As described below, the most important part of the application is the portfolio, which is required of all applicants, regardless of prior experience and degree track.
 There are no cut-off scores for the GRE or GPA (so we cannot tell you whether to apply or not on this basis); scores are relative to other applicants in the applicant pool.
 However, since graduate students at Clemson University must maintain a B average in their coursework, above average GRE scores and undergraduate GPA are considered important factors for admission.
 Satisfactory performance (90 or above preferred) on the TOEFL examination is also required of international applicants; international applicants with lower TOEFL scores may be offered conditional admission.